-An informal marriage exists when partners consider themselves married, but did not have a legal ceremony or otherwise enter into a marriage legally.
+An informal marriage, typically referred to as a common law marriage, exists when partners consider themselves married, but did not have a legal ceremony or otherwise enter into a marriage legally.
 An informal marriage requires that you and your partner ‘hold yourself out’ as married.
 ‘Holding yourself out’ means that you both present as married by taking actions such as filing a joint tax return with a married status, referring to yourselves as married when speaking with others, and insuring your partner as your spouse.

 According to the Texas Family Code, Section 2.401, an informal marriage is one that exists if the following factors are present:

 If you separated and plan on proving a marriage, you must do so before the second anniversary of the separation.
 If you try to prove the marriage’s existence after the second anniversary of the separation, the court presumes that the parties did not agree to be married.
 Even if the above requirements are met, an informal marriage cannot exist if a party is presently married (formally or informally) to a person who is not the other party to the informal marriage, or if a party is under 18 years of age.